Last updated on December 30th, 2021 at 03:25 pm

 ∆W is negative if some work is done on the system.

-∆U is positive if temperature of the system increases.
+∆U is positive if the temperature of the system increases.

-∆U is negative if temperature of the system falls.
+∆U is negative if the temperature of the system falls.

-Law of conservation of energy – first law of thermodynamics
+Law of conservation of energy – 1st law of thermodynamics

 We will post numerical problems here on this topic.
 Just keep on visiting and reading.